Karene123/CPS_wages/README.md

   <!-- GETTING STARTED -->
 ## Getting Started

 This dataset was downloaded from [Predoc.org](https://predoc.org/-/media/project/chicago-booth/consortium/predoc/documents/task_overview.pdf) as part of one of their data task.
-I took this opporunity to perform a perform a thorough statistical analysis while answering the main research questions.
+I took this opportunity to perform a thorough statistical analysis while answering the main research questions.

 ### Prerequisites